Atlantic Salmon

 Why do salmon swim upstream?

 Salmon swim upstream to return to the freshwater rivers where they hatched in order to spawn.
-The clean, gravelly riverbeds give their eggs the cool, oxygen-rich conditions they need to develop.
+Reaching clean, oxygen-rich gravel beds gives their eggs the best chance of survival, so the fish battle currents and leap waterfalls to get there.

 How do salmon find their home river?

-Salmon navigate using the Earth's magnetic field to reach the right coastline, then rely on their keen sense of smell to recognize the unique scent of the river where they were born.
+Salmon are thought to navigate the open ocean using the Earth's magnetic field, then switch to their acute sense of smell as they near the coast.
+This lets them home in on the unique scent of the river, and often the exact stream, where they were born.

 How big do Atlantic salmon get?